-Object Lock can be employed to its greatest advantage in a few different use cases:
+Object Lock comes in handy in a few different use cases:

-- To replace an LTO tape system while maintaining immutable, virtually air-gapped backups: Until recently, fully air-gapped backups were typically achieved by using tape.
+- To replace an LTO tape system: Most folks looking to migrate from tape are concerned about maintaining the security of the air gap that tape provides.
 With Object Lock you can create a backup that’s just as secure as air-gapped tape without the need for expensive physical infrastructure.